 Our extra bag went on the conveyor towards the baggage car while we walked toward security and farewell point.
 A group of school-age girls also stood there and went through some emotional goodbyes with their own families.
 I wondered how long they’d be away and where they were headed.
 Hopefully, friends and someone to take care of them would always be there during the journey.
 My concern for these kids overshadowed our own life abroad that was shaky at first but turned out okay.
 Maybe they need to hit bottom like we did in order to grow and remain strong.
 The quick trip through immigration takes us to the terminal where I’ll never understand people’s fascinations with duty-free goods.

 Check out these eight lessons we’ve learned from life abroad!

 Japan for One Last Meal

 Our first flight traveled to Tokyo and the scene of so many memories.
 This is where international travel all started for me, but in the meantime, the flight was a reminder of another journey we took in Southeast Asia.
 A quick scan of the movie selection led me to Jurassic World, a choice that’s all too fitting for this journey.
-This was the movie that played during our return boat from the Gili Islands to Bali after the first one showed the more likely disaster movie adaptation of Life of Pi.
+This was the movie that played during our return boat in Indonesia from the Gili Islands to Bali after the first one showed the more likely disaster movie adaptation of Life of Pi.

 Note: I loved those movies but not sure they should be available on flights or boat rides where one or more of the passengers may be paranoid about their storylines actually playing out!